 Generally, 5% is enough for most mortgage types.
 Although it does vary on the lender, some will accept only a 5% deposit.
-To access a 95% deal, 9 times out of ten you’ll need to have a good credit score.
-There are lenders out there that may consider you for a 95% mortgage with a lower credit score, but the interest rate might be higher.
+To access a 95% mortgage in Newcastle, 9 times out of 10 you’ll need to have a good credit score.
+There are lenders out there who may consider you for a 95% mortgage with a lower credit score, but the interest rate might be higher.

 In theory, this could be possible, but most lenders won’t let you do this, as essentially, this would still be 100% lending, which no longer exists due to the aforementioned risk involved with such a venture.